Carbon data rights certificates

 Requirement to change BUC Registry account permissions

-If you would like other users to begin creating CDRCs in an account, the account administrator will need to log into the BUC Registry and update the permissions for all relevant users.
-Please ensure that 'enter carbon data' and 'create CDRCs' are selected (ticked) for all relevant users.
+If you would like other users to begin applying for CDRCs in an account, the account administrator will need to log into the BUC Registry and update the permissions for all relevant users.

-Users without relevant permissions will be unable to enter carbon data and will not be able to complete CDRC claims.
+Users without relevant permissions will be unable to enter carbon data and will not be able to apply for CDRCs.

-The steps below set out what is involved in making and processing an CDRC claim.
+The steps below set out what is involved in making and processing an CDRC application.
 Visit the links in each step for detailed guidance.

-Step 1: before submitting a claim for CDRCs
+Step 1: before submitting a application for CDRCs

 Step 2: adding carbon data